DOWNLOAD ANNUAL REPORT AS PDF HERE .

 - enabled copying and sharing of content by millions of Australians without the individual copyright clearances otherwise required, including:

-- more than 3.8 million school students in more than 9,400 schools
+- nearly 3.9 million school students in more than 9,400 schools

 - students in more than 1,000 other education institutions, such as registered training providers; and

-- allocated nearly $1.8m from its Cultural Fund (members’ contribution of 1.5% of licence revenue) to support 88 projects, 20 IGNITE grants, 4 CREATE grants and 3 fellowships
+- allocated more than $1.5m from its Cultural Fund (members’ contribution of 1.5% of licence revenue) to support 58 projects, 11 IGNITE grants, 6 CREATE grants and 5 fellowships

-- commenced negotiations with Universities Australia for a new agreement for the university sector, and Copyright Advisory Group for the COAG Education Council for a new agreement for the school sector and most of the TAFE sector
+- reached a new three-year agreement with the Copyright Advisory Group for the COAG Education Council for most of the TAFE sector

 |What we do||On behalf of creators of text and images, we negotiate, collect and distribute copyright fees and royalties.
 We also represent our members on matters affecting their rights.
 We are known as a ‘copyright management organisation’ or ‘collecting society’|